tclements/Spotify-Project/README.md

 ![Residual Plot Test Set](/FIGURES/GBRTree_residual)

-Future work:
-* Download more playlists from users other than Spotify.
-* Inlcude playlists that were created by people (from websites such as “The Art of the Mix”)
-* Get user artists lists because artists co-occurring in a user's collection are probably linked.
-* Get associated acts from Wikipedia to build playlists with similar artists
-* Look for more predictors to capture playlists that have very low numbers of followers (possibly: how playlists are titled, how playlists are made available to users, etc.)
+With more time, there are several ways we would try to improve this work.
+First, we would download more playlists from archives other than Spotify.
+Here we work with an ensemble of ~1600 playlists, which is enough to draw broad conclusions, but our model evaluations would be more robust given more data.
+This would be particularly valuable for modeling playlists with extreme numbers of followers -- either very few, or large numbers.
+Another source of additional data would be playlists created by individual consumers, which are available on websites such as "The Art of the Mix."
+We could also explore user artists lists, because artists co-occurring in a user's collection are probably linked, and this information could be used to construct better playlists for evaluation by our model.
+Similarly, we could obtain associated acts from Wikipedia to build playlists with similar artists.
+Finally, it would be valuable to investigate predictors capturing playlists with very low numbers of followers.
+Some possibilities would be to look at playlist titles and how they are made available to users.